 Watch the sun rise over an illuminating Uluru atop a camel for a unique perspective.
-Climb aboard for a one-hour leisurely walk and make the most of the impressive morning photo opportunities.
-Indulge in a true-blue breakfast of billy tea and freshly baked beer bread, prepared by your guides.
+Climb aboard for a 1-hour leisurely walk and make the most of the impressive morning photo opportunities.
+Indulge in a true-blue breakfast of billy tea and freshly baked beer bread – prepared by your guides.

 Circumnavigate Uluru by foot or bike

-Enjoy a unique dinner under the stars
+Enjoy a star-lit dinner in the Outback

 Head to Kata Tjuta

-Kata Tjuta (the Olgas), which means many heads, is a series of enormous rock domes that date back 500 million years.
+Kata Tjuta (the Olgas), which means ‘many heads’, is a series of enormous rock domes that date back 500 million years.
 Start your morning early with a drive to the Kata Tjuta dune viewing area.
 A short walk from the car park offers magnificent panoramic views of the domes and a relaxing place to sit and absorb the ever-changing colours of the landscape.

 Explore Kata Tjuta by trail

 Continue on the road to Kata Tjuta and find out just how ancient and imposing the domes are by tackling one of the two popular walking tracks.
 The Walpa Gorge Walk is an easy walk which takes an hour return and follows a stream to a grove of flourishing spearwood.
-The famed Valley of the Winds walk is a moderately difficult 7.4-kilometre circuit which weaves through the immerse domes and treats you to spectacular views over the desert plains from its two lookout points.
+The famed Valley of the Winds walk is a moderately difficult 7.4km circuit which weaves through the immense domes and treats you to spectacular views over the desert plains from its two lookout points.